qawatake/obsdconv/README.md

 ## Customization
 The main program is based on two packages `github.com/qawatake/obsdconv/scan` and `github.com/qawatake/obsdconv/convert`.
-If you would link to customize the program,
+If you would like to customize the program,
 - combine existing `Converters`, or
 - create new scanning functions to get a new `Converter`.